rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-setup.rst

        section for additional details.

-10. Optionally, you can choose to add groups created in Okta to map to those to be mapped to Rackspace permissions later.
+10. Optionally, you can choose to add groups created in Okta to map to those you plan to map to Rackspace permissions later.
 Do this by performing the following steps:

         a.
 In the section **Group Attribute Statements (Optional)**, enter a